vdbrink/vdbrink.github.io/buy/smart_home_best_buy_tips.md

 <a href="https://s.click.aliexpress.com/e/_DCRMz4L" target="blank">
 <img src="images_zigbee/leak_sensor.webp" alt="leak sensor" height="150px" style="margin-left:15px;float:right"/></a>

-A leak sensor is a sensor that measures if there is water, then the two contact have a closed circuit because water conducts.
+A leak sensor is a sensor that measures if there is water, then the two contacts have a closed circuit because water conducts.

-{{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DCRMz4L" target="_blank">Zigbee leak sensor - (Aliexpress)</a>
+{{imgBasket}}<a href="https://s.click.aliexpress.com/e/_DCRMz4L" target="_blank">Zigbee leak sensor (Aliexpress)</a>
 <br><br><br>

 ---